CMHayden/NoSQL-Data-Storage/README.md

 We all got to learn and practice cypher syntax.
 From simple queries such as counting the amount of male actors, to more complex queries such as query 11 which matches multiple nodes and edges to get the required data.

+Due to some ambiguity in the questions for task three, some of the queries have more than one answer as we did not want to make an assumption, which we believe is the correct thing to do.

 ## Appendix